Mattias Bjärsmyr: Club career

 After playing for a local club, Grimsås IF, and Husqvarna FF, Bjärsmyr joined IFK Göteborg in 2005.
 He made his first appearance for IFK Göteborg on 30 May 2005 as the club took on IF Elfsborg.
 He became a regular starter later in the year and was nominated best newcomer at the Swedish national football gala.
 On 15 July 2009, he signed a four-year contract for Panathinaikos in Super League Greece.
 On 29 Augusti 2012, he returned to IFK Göteborg.
 He had another stint abroad in Turkey between 2017 and 2020 before retiring at IFK Göteborg in 2022.

 International career

 Bjärsmyr featured three times for the senior team.
-He made his debut for the Swedish national team on 13 January 2008 against Costa Rica.
-Bjärsmyr has previously served as the captain for Sweden U21 team, and he also captained Sweden's U21 team that competed in the 2009 UEFA European Under-21 Championship.
+He made his debut in the Sweden national team on 13 January 2008 against Costa Rica.
+Bjärsmyr had previously served as the captain for Sweden U21 team, and he also captained Sweden's U21 team that competed in the 2009 UEFA European Under-21 Championship.